LAM Mozambique Airlines Flight 470: Response

 The government of Mozambique announced it would declare a period of national mourning.
 Portuguese President Aníbal Cavaco Silva expressed condolence to victims' families.
 LAM Mozambique Airlines reported it was providing counselling and legal advice to families in both Mozambique and Angola and had set up an information hotline.

-The pattern of debris indicated that the aircraft slid along the ground for several hundred metres (yards).
+The pattern of debris indicated that the aircraft slid along the ground for several hundred metres.

 Both flight recorders – the cockpit voice recorder (CVR) and the flight data recorder (FDR) – were recovered from the crash site within four days of the crash and were subsequently sent to the United States' National Transportation Safety Board (NTSB) for readout.

 Investigation

 On 21 December 2013, the Mozambican Civil Aviation Institute (Instituto Moçambicano de Aviação Civil, IACM) head João Abreu presented the preliminary investigation report, according to which Captain Herminio dos Santos Fernandes had a "clear intention" to crash the jet and manually changed its autopilot settings, making this a suicide by pilot.
 After the co-pilot left the cockpit, two minutes passed before the captain decided to lock the door, and a further minute passed before he initiated a descent.
 NTSB pilot psychologist Malcolm Brenner stated that during this period the captain was probably "thinking about life" and contemplating whether he could carry out such an action.

-The aircraft's intended altitude was reportedly changed three times from 38000 ft to 592 ft, the latter being below ground level, and the speed was manually adjusted as well.
-The cockpit voice recorder captured several alarms going off during the descent, as well as repeated loud bangs on the door from the co-pilot, who was locked out of the cockpit.
-Contrary to regulations by Mozambique Airlines, no cabin crew member was deployed in the cockpit during the time of the co-pilot's absence.
+The aircraft's intended altitude was reportedly changed in the autopilot in three steps from 38000 ft to 592 ft, the latter being below ground level; the autopilot speed was manually adjusted as well.
+The cockpit voice recorder captured the sounds of the captain's inputs to the autopilot, several alarms going off during the rapid descent, as well as repeated loud bangs on the door from the co-pilot, who was locked out of the cockpit.
+Contrary to the operational policy of Mozambique Airlines, a cabin crew member was not present in the cockpit during the co-pilot's absence.

 Investigations of the aircraft's pilot revealed that Captain Fernandes had suffered a number of blows of fate prior to the accident.
 His son died in a suspected suicide in November 2012; Fernandes stayed away from the funeral.
-The one year anniversary of Fernandes' son's death occurred almost exactly on the date of the accident.
+The one-year anniversary of Fernandes' son's death occurred almost exactly on the date of the accident.
 His daughter was also in hospital for heart surgery at the time of the crash, and his divorce proceedings had been unresolved for over a decade.